allegro/bigflow/README.md

 ### Task definition

-To guide you through all features that BiggerQuery provides, we prepared a simple task.
+To guide you through all the features that BiggerQuery provides, we prepared a simple task.
 There is a table **transactions**, which looks like this:

 | user_id | transaction_value | partition_timestamp |
 |---------|-------------------|---------------------|